 When we sleep our saliva production drops.
 Saliva is very important in protecting our teeth

-and so if there is any food left on our teeth at night it will do more damage.
-Remember not to
+so if there is any food left in our mouths over night this will cause more damage.
+So remember,

-forget the night time brushing however tired you are- your teeth will thank you for it!
+do not forget the night time brushing however tired you are.

 At Andrew House Dental Practice we have a wealth of knowledge and our professionals will